gihozoinnocente/product_catalog_api/README.md

 # Product Catalog API

 A RESTful API for a product catalog system that powers an e-commerce platform.
-This project allows businesses to manage their product offerings with features like product management, categorization, inventory tracking, and reporting.
+This project allows businesses to manage their product offerings with features like product management, categorization, inventory tracking, reporting, and role-based access control.

 ## Features